 Exploring Diversity and Gender Equity (EDGE) at UH Hilo

 EDGE at UH Hilo is funded by National Science Foundation’s ADVANCE program under award #1209223.
-Donald Straney, UH Hilo chancellor, is the principal investigator and Misaki Takabayashi, chair and associate professor of marine science, is the co-principal investigator.
+Donald Straney, former UH Hilo chancellor, is the principal investigator.
 Terrilani Chong is project administrator.

 The project, situated at UH Hilo, a post-secondary institution in the mid-Pacific region, will bring the existing work of the NSF ADVANCE program into a broader population of faculty and their students.
 UH Hilo faculty have the opportunity of educating and inspiring emerging leaders of our nation from a wide array of cultures and ethnic backgrounds.
 Findings from this project will benefit the entire university community, in all departments.